 Add Comments to Your Hugo Site with Remark42

-This post describes how to set up a self-hosted Remark42 commenting system, using Docker, on my Hugo website.
-My Hugo website and the Remark42 system runs on my Fully-managed VPS (with no root access) provided by Pair .
+This post describes how to set up a self-hosted Remark42 commenting system, using Docker, on a Hugo website.
+My Hugo website and the Remark42 system runs on my Vultr self-managed host.
+I also include notes about how to use Docker.
+This was a big learning curve for me, so I am hoping that this post might help others.

 Privacy-focused Lightweight Commenting Engine

-They also have an active support community that quickly answered my question about Remark42 working in a rootless docker environment .
-As part of my Pair environment, I am also using a reverse proxy.
-Pair provides the ability to easily create a reverse proxy for my remark42 hosting domain.
+They also have an active support community that quickly answered my question about Remark42 working in a Docker environment.
+I am also using a reverse proxy.

 Set Up Your Environment